-Canada exports GE sugar beets from Ontario to Michigan for processing into sugar.
+Canada continues to export small amounts of GE sugar beets from Ontario to Michigan for processing into sugar.

-d) IMPORTS
+d.
+IMPORTS

-Canada is an importer of biotech crops and products, including grains and oilseeds, such as corn and soybeans.
-More than 90 percent of biotech crops imported into Canada are sourced from the United States.
+Canada is an importer of GE crops and products, including grains and oilseeds, such as corn and soybeans.
+More than 90 percent of GE crops imported into Canada are sourced from the United States.